-The Best 10 Takeaways from Microsoft Business Applications Summit
+The Best 10 Takeaways from The Microsoft Business Applications Summit

-Last week several members of the Valto development team virtually attended this years “Microsoft Business Applications Summit” digital event.
+Last week several members of the Valto IT Services development team virtually attended this years “Microsoft Business Applications Summit” digital event.

 It was clear from the beginning that Microsoft’s Power Platform has seen significant growth with an increase of 700% in the past year and 97% of Fortune 500 companies using the platform.